UHH-ISS/beemaster-hp/connector/README.md

 We advise you to run the *Connector* always on the same host as the *Dionaea* honeypot.

 **Important:** Make sure that the configured *Broker* endpoint (send to) is available as the *Connector* will not accept data on its listening port (listen from) otherwise.

+*Note:* We provide a setup for a *Raspberry Pi*.
+The official [project documentation](https://git.informatik.uni-hamburg.de/iss/mp-ids/blob/master/dokumente/dokumentation/produktdoku/Dokumentation.pdf) (in German) describes the setup.

 ### Docker Setup